MicrosoftDocs/azure-docs/articles/frontdoor/standard-premium/how-to-logs.md

 # Azure Front Door Logging

 > [!Note]
-> This documentation refers to a new Standard/Premium SKU of Azure Front Door which is under public preview.
-Looking for information on how to create Azure Front Door?
-View [here](classic/quickstart-create-front-door.md).).
+> This documentation is for Azure Front Door Standard/Premium (Preview).
+Looking for information on Azure Front Door?
+View [here](../front-door-overview.md).

 Azure Front Door provides different logging to help you track, monitor, and debug your Front Door.